BradleyCodeU/bradleycodeu.github.io/_apcsa/414_searching_and_sorting/LinearSearch/instructions.md

 ---
-title: Linear Sear App
+title: Linear Search App
 layout: project
 category: 414_searching_and_sorting
 ---
-# Linear Search

 A linear search or sequential search is a method for finding an element within a list.
 It sequentially checks each element of the list until a match is found or the whole list has been searched.

 A linear search is very slow.
-It is not a smart approach.
+It is NOT a smart approach.
 There are MUCH faster search algorithms that we will be learning, but we are starting with the most obvious/basic search... the linear search.

-Copy/paste one of the following, a very long array of strings that people visiting your page will be able to search into data.txt:
+Copy/paste one of the following, a very long array of strings that people visiting your page will be able to search into data.txt

+Potential data collections:
   - [Popular Movies](https://github.com/dariusk/corpora/blob/master/data/film-tv/popular-movies.json)
   - [TV Shows](https://github.com/dariusk/corpora/blob/master/data/film-tv/tv_shows.json)
   - [Netflix Categories](https://github.com/dariusk/corpora/blob/master/data/film-tv/netflix-categories.json)